 The Connecticut After School Network provides professional development training and technical assistance opportunities for people working in after school programs.
-To schedule a workshop or consultation, please download and email the Training Service Workshop Reservation Form to Monica Whalen.
+To schedule a workshop or consultation, please complete and submit the Training Service Workshop Reservation Form.

 Click on any of the following categories to view multiple workshop descriptions and consultation options that can be conducted right at your site!
 Additional topics can be developed to meet the individual needs of your program.

 (1.5 hours) Bullying is becoming a national concern.
 How can we prevent this destructive behavior and protect our children?
 Based on Christopher Thurber’s model, this interactive workshop will explain the vicious social cycle that reinforces the bullying behavior and shows staff ways to recognize and break the cycle.

 Diverse Families: How Knowing Where a Child Comes From Can Take Them Anywhere